Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 - Continual improvement in CER processes, including through incorporation of learnings, engagement feedback, and best practices;

-- Building meaningful relationships with Indigenous peoples and stakeholders over the full lifecycle of CER-regulated infrastructure;
+- Building meaningful relationships with Indigenous Peoples and stakeholders over the full lifecycle of CER-regulated infrastructure;

 - CER regulations and overarching policies of broad application;